Westlake-AI/SemiReward/README.md

 ## Getting Started

-This is an example of how to set up USB locally.
+First, you need to set up USB locally.
 To get a local copy up, running follow these simple example steps.

 ### Prerequisites